4 Affordable Technology Upgrades to Improve Existing Equipment Performance

 Integrate New Technology into Older Machinery

 Legacy machinery can be brought to modern standards with technologies like controllers, environmental sensor arrays, safety technology, Supervisory Control and Data Acquisition (SCADA) platforms and other tools that connect with the Internet of Things (IoT).
-By adding affordable sensors, you can modernize and take advantage of the resulting data proliferation without the big price tag.
+By adding affordable sensors, you can modernize and take advantage of the resulting data proliferation and manufacturing throughput improvement without the big price tag.

 Surpass Original Equipment Reliability

-After safety, one of your top goals should be to improve reliability.
+After safety, one of your top manufacturing and technology goals should be improving machinery reliability.
 Even equipment that is built to last according to the top standards of the day may become outdated as reliability standards evolve and new technologies make it possible to keep closer tabs on performance.
 If you choose a control platform carefully, you can improve reliability.

 Generate Data for Continuous Improvement